 Focus On Energy: Focus on Energy is offering up to $4,000 in a cash back rebate payable in 8-10 weeks after system commissioning for commercial systems.
 Focus on Energy also offers the Renewable Energy Competitive Incentive Program (RECIP) for commercial customers.
 RECIP offers a production-based incentive and is offered at different times during the year, contact Northwind for more information.

 USDA Rural Energy for America Program (REAP) grant: Offers an annual grant for rural businesses and agricultural properties that can pay up to 25% of an installed system cost.
 Northwind can offer to write your grant application.
 Northwind will help pre-qualify you for this grant program prior to grant writing.

 Modified Accelerated Cost Recovery System (MACRS): Provides accelerated depreciation for renewable energy installations.
 The Consolidated Appropriations Act, signed in December 2015, extended the "placed in service" deadline for bonus depreciation.
 Equipment placed in service before January 1, 2018 can qualify for 50% bonus depreciation.
 Equipment placed in service during 2018 can qualify for a 40% bonus depreciation.
 And equipment placed in service during 2019 can qualify for a 30% bonus depreciation.

 Solar For Good: RENEW Wisconsin offers the Solar for Good grant program to help non-porift organizations to go solar.
 Grant applications are accepted in the spring and in the fall.
 Contact Northwind for more information.

 Taking the Next Step

-Research your options: A little research goes a long way; the Solar Benefits Page in our website is a great place to start.
-You can also contact North Wind using our Online Contact Form or by calling (715) 630-6451.
+Research your options: A little research goes a long way; the Solar Benefits Page on our website is a great place to start.
+You can also contact Northwind using our Online Contact Form or by calling (715) 630-6451.